PiRogueToolSuite/piroguetoolsuite.github.io/content/en/guides/g7/index.md

 {{< img src="img/colander-feed.png"  caption="Example of entity feed in Colander" alt="Example of entity feed in Colander" class="d-block mx-auto shadow" >}}

 It's crucial to emphasize that the effectiveness of this integration hinges upon the accuracy and completeness of the initial investigation conducted in Colander.
 Meticulous data collection and analysis are paramount to ensure the generated STIX2 feed accurately reflects the true scope of the cyber threat you are investigating.

-Furthermore, leveraging this combined approach requires a thorough understanding of both Colander's functionalities and MVT's capabilities.
-Familiarity with STIX2 data structures and the nuances of mobile device forensics is essential for interpreting the results and drawing meaningful conclusions from the extracted IOCs.

 ## Overview of the analysis of an iOS device
 Follows a quick overview of the different steps required to analyze an iOS device using MVT: